This website is not affiliated with any government organizations. We provide time saving tools. Updated for 2026

 6. Medically Needy Program

-The Medically Needy program helps people with high medical expenses who might not otherwise qualify for Medicaid due to income or resources that are too high.
-Through this program, individuals can 'spend down' their income on medical expenses to reach the program's eligibility threshold.
+The Medically Needy program helps people with high medical expenses who might not otherwise qualify due to income that exceeds standard limits.
+Through this program, individuals can "spend down" their income on medical expenses to reach the eligibility threshold — similar to meeting a deductible.

-Understanding how your income is counted is important for determining eligibility for Medicaid and other healthcare programs.
-Medicaid income limits are based on MAGI (Modified Adjusted Gross Income).
-To learn how MAGI income is calculated see: How Income is Counted for MAGI
+Medicaid income limits are based on MAGI — Modified Adjusted Gross Income.
+This is different from taxable income.
+To learn exactly how MAGI is calculated, see: How Income is Counted for MAGI →

 How to Apply for Montana Medicaid